 for the method calculatePrice(String productName)

-to work.
 While writing a unit test, we don't want to create an instance of ProductVerifier

 and rather use a stub of this class.

-The reason for this is, that our unit test should focus on testing just one class and not multiple together.
+This is because our unit test should focus on testing just one class and not multiple together.
 Furthermore, the ProductVerifier

-With Mocktio we can easily create a mock (also called stub) of the ProductVerifier
+With Mocktio, we can easily create a mock (also called stub) of the ProductVerifier

 .
-This allows us to 100% control the behavior of this class and make it return whatever we need during a specific test case.
+This allows us to control the behavior of this class and make it return whatever we need during a specific test case.

 A first test might require the ProductVerifier